Thursday 5 March 1942

 |US freighter Collamer, sunk on 5 March 1942.|

 U-126 (Kptlt.
 Ernst Bauer), on its third patrol out of Lorient, torpedoes and sinks independent 3110-ton US freighter Mariana near Turks Island (north of Santo Domingo) in the Caribbean.
-All 36 men aboard perish.
+The 36 men aboard all perish.

 German 3143-ton ammunition transport Argus blows up at Hambukt, Norway, in a mysterious explosion.